Wayfair Labor Day sale: Home deals | CNN Underscored

 Rosdorf Park Miranda 127-Inch Sectional ($1,969.99, originally $4,400; wayfair.com)

-With more than 400 five-star rave reviews, this sectional is one of the most loved on Wayfair, and you can get it for 50% off during this sale.
+With more than 400 5-star rave reviews, this sectional is one of the most beloved on Wayfair, and you can get it for more than 50% off during this sale.

 Andover Mills Pawnee 84-Inch Sectional with Ottoman ($729.99, originally $1,099; wayfair.com)